Improved bounds on the zeros of the chromatic polynomial of graphs and claw-free graphs: Introduction

 \subsection{Motivation from computer science.}

 Recently, there has been a motivation from theoretical computer science in understanding the location of the complex chromatic roots of bounded degree graphs.
-The reason for that is that for families of bounded degree graphs one can design efficient algorithms for approximating evaluations of the chromatic polynomial on unbounded open sets that do not contain chromatic zeros via Barvinok's interpolation method~\cites{barvinok, PR17}.
-In particular, together with the interpolation method our results implies for each $\Delta$ and $z\in \mathbb{C}$ such that $|z|>4.25\Delta$ (resp. $|z|>3.81\Delta$) their exist an algorithm that on input of a $n$-vertex graph (resp. claw-free graph) of maximum degree at most $\Delta$ and $\varepsilon>0$ computes a number $\xi$ such that $\chi_G(z)=e^{t}\xi$ for some $t\in \mathbb{C}$ such that $|t|\leq \varepsilon$, in time polynomial in $n/\varepsilon$.
+The reason for that is that for families of bounded degree graphs, one can design efficient algorithms for approximating evaluations of the chromatic polynomial on unbounded open sets that do not contain chromatic zeros via Barvinok's interpolation method~\cites{barvinok, PR17}.
+In particular, together with the interpolation method, our results imply that for each $\Delta\in \mathbb{N}$ and $z\in \mathbb{C}$ such that $|z|>4.25\Delta$ (resp. $|z|>3.81\Delta$), there exists an algorithm that on input of an $n$-vertex graph (resp. claw-free graph) of maximum degree at most $\Delta$ and $\varepsilon>0$ computes a relative $\varepsilon$-approximation to $\chi_G(z)$ in time polynomial in $n/\varepsilon$.
+Here, a relative $\varepsilon$-approximation to $\chi_G(z)$ is a number $\xi$ such that $\chi_G(z)=e^{t}\xi$ for some $t\in \mathbb{C}$ such that $|t|\leq \varepsilon$.

-For the design of efficient approximation algorithms for merely counting the number of proper $q$-colorings of graphs of maximum degree at most $\Delta$ (i.e. computing $\chi_G(q))$ the best known bounds on $q$ are of the form $q\geq 1.809\Delta$~\cites{carlson2025flip,chen2024deterministic}.
+For the design of efficient approximation algorithms for merely counting the number of proper $q$-colorings of graphs of maximum degree at most $\Delta$ (i.e., computing $\chi_G(q))$, the best known bounds on $q$ are of the form $q\geq 1.809\Delta$~\cites{carlson2025flip,chen2024deterministic}.
 It is an important folklore conjecture that such algorithms exist for $q\geq \Delta+1$.
 See also~\cite{FriezeVigodasurvey}.
-From this perspective a more than twenty year old conjecture of Sokal (see \cite{Jackson}*{Conjecture 21}, and Sokal~\cite{Sokalsurvey}*{Conjecture 9.5''}) is very relevant.
-The conjecture says that for a graph $G$ $\chi_G(x) \not= 0$ if ${\rm Re}(x) > \Delta(G)$.
-A positive resolution of this conjecture would, via the interpolation method fully resolve this folklore conjecture.
-So far Sokal's conjecture is wide open.
+From this perspective a more than twenty year old conjecture of Sokal (see \cite{Jackson}*{Conjecture 21}, and Sokal~\cite{Sokalsurvey}*{Conjecture 9.5$^{\prime \prime}$}) is very relevant.
+The conjecture says that for a graph $G$, $\chi_G(x) \not= 0$ if ${\rm Re}(x) > \Delta(G)$.
+A positive resolution of this conjecture would, via the interpolation method, fully resolve this folklore conjecture.
+So far, Sokal's conjecture is wide open.